Consult this calendar for information about deadlines associated with registration.

 Contact Larry Bulling at 7-9889 or email firstname.lastname@example.org.

-This procedure allows a student access to a course they would otherwise be restricted from enrolling in.
+This procedure allows a student to register for a course they are otherwise restricted from enrolling in.

 |ALL||Allow all Overrides (except campus)|

 |LKR||Linked Recitation Override (capacity)|

 To maintain registration eligibility for each term a student must keep their account in good standing.
 Visit the Business Affairs website for detailed information about student billing.

 Students can view their bill by logging into their MyOSU account and clicking on the Paying for College tab.

 E-bill statements are sent to ONID accounts on the 5th of the month.
 Balances not paid by the 1st of the following month are considered past due and interest begins to accrue.